PawelFaron/alpr-unconstrained-yolov4/README.md

 # alpr-unconstrained-yolov4

 Project based on https://github.com/sergiomsilva/alpr-unconstrained .
-The ocr was retained on dataset of more than 40k unique images.
+The ocr was retained on dataset with more than 40k unique images.

 There are 3 model trained: yolov4_csp_sam, yolov4_sam_mish and yolov4_tiny.
 You can test which one best suits your needs.
 Pretained models can be found here: